Dan and Tanya Snyder hire firm to explore sale of Commanders

 In the statement announcing the decision, the team said, ”The Snyders remain committed to the team, all of its employees and its countless fans to putting the best product on the field and continuing the work to set the gold standard for workplaces in the NFL.”

-McCarthy said former Securities and Exchange commission chair Mary Jo White’s investigation is ongoing and added there is no timeline for its completion.

-Indianapolis Colts owner Jim Irsay said at a league meeting last month there was “merit” to removing Snyder, who has been accused of groping a team employee and of overseeing a workplace in which women were frequently harassed and demeaned.
+Indianapolis Colts owner Jim Irsay said at the most recent league meeting there was ”merit” to removing Snyder, who has been accused of groping a team employee and of overseeing a workplace in which women were frequently harassed and demeaned.

 It would take 24 of the other 31 owners to vote to remove Snyder, unless he voluntarily chose to sell the team that was renamed the Commanders earlier this year.
-After Irsay made his comments on Oct.
-18, a team spokesperson said the Snyders wouldn’t consider selling the franchise.
+The day of Irsay’s comments, a team spokesperson said the Snyders wouldn’t consider selling the franchise.

 Lisa Banks and Debra Katz, lawyers representing more than 40 former team employees, called the move to explore selling ”a good development.”